MOEAFramework/MOEAFramework/docs/listOfProblems.md

 ## Problem Wrappers

-These wrappers add to or modify existing problems:
+Problem wrappers modify or add some extra functionality to existing problems, typically in an effort to make the problem more challenging.

 ### Scaled Problems